caraya/friday-ai-demo/README.md

   * The user can save threads to revisit later
   * The user can delete an individual thread
   * The user can delete/clear all threads
+  * The thread list is displayed in the left-most sidebar
+  * The thread list can be hidden to provide more space for the other elements in the UI

 Any further changes will be documented here and marked as complete in the TODOs section below once it's implemented.